 Are you on the computer or watching TV while you are eating?
 Turn off the electronics and enjoy your meal.
 Mealtime is the ideal time for social connection in your day.
 So enjoy every bite and focus on the whole experience of connecting with people and nourishing your body.

 If your stomach were a gas tank, how full should it be to signal you to put down the fork?
 You don’t want to be too full.
 But, you don’t want to be hungry again in an hour.
-Notice when you are 2/3 to 3/4 full at a meal.
+Notice when you are at a 7 or 8 on that gas tank graphic.
 This may be the hardest part of the fundamentals if you have stopped listening to your body cues for many years.
 When we diet or restrict, we learn to eat based on external factors: half of the salad, 3/4 of the plate of food, when the food is gone, when I need to pick up my kids etc. You could have been ignoring your internal, full signals for the last 40 years!

 Ask yourself, “Am I satisfied now?”
 Maybe get up from the table mid-meal.
 That helps me feel my body/stomach.
 Ask yourself, “Could I be finished and walk away happy at this point?”